dball/compsys/README.md

 5. Stopping the system, affording components the explicit opportunity to finish work and clean up resources

+This library intends to faciliate clarifying and correctly implementing the last three steps.

 ## Design Goals

 * Provide a principled approach to system architecture
 * Facilitate encapsulating side effects within coherent substitutable components
 * Separate and simplify the stages of an application's lifecycle
 * Allow, but not mandate, immutable components
-* Components play one or more named roles, and depend on any number of other named roles
+* Components play named roles, and depend on any number of other named roles
 * Components may or may not have lifecycles
 * Components may or may not have dependencies
-* Use of the library should be able to be as idiomatic Javascript as possible, using normal mutable objects
+* Use of the library should be able to write idiomatic Javascript using normal mutable objects and method signatures
 * The library should have as few dependencies as possible

+## License

+MIT

-## Components
+## Copyright

-Components may be of any Javascript type.
-Components are declared to play named roles within a system.
-Components are constructed by Producers, which are simply functions that accept the system's Config and return a component.

-Components may have dependencies and/or lifecycles.
-Dependencies are declared on roles and are injected when the system is started.
-Components with lifecycles are started when the system starts, in the order implied by the dependency graph, and stopped with the system stops, in reverse order.
+Copyright Donald A. Ball Jr. 2019